k-CIR/cir-wiki/docs/server/connect/Connect-to-server.md

   ssh -X <username>@193.10.16.5
   ```

-The -X flag enables X11 forwarding.
-It allows you to run graphical applications remotely.
+The -X flag enables X11 forwarding: it allows you to run graphical applications remotely.

 ### Troubleshooting
 If you get the following error: